↑

 • You can use any roller knife / pizza cuter or even a simple knife to cut them into diamonds.

-• You can use a metal spatula to seperate and gather the diamonds.
+• You can use a metal spatula to separate and gather the diamonds.

-• As sugar is added in the dough, the biscuits gets brown faster so make sure to keep in medium low flame while fry.
+• As sugar is added in the dough, the biscuits gets browned faster so make sure to keep in low medium flame while frying.

 • You can even use half and half of wheat and maida flour.